How to Easily Make a Budget

-I had noticed this trend back in the beginning of the year.
 I’m not much of a receipt saver, so I created a sheet that I would write down each time I spent money.
 I would write down where I shopped, how much I spent, and what I purchased.
-As luck would have it, the Dollar Store was probably staying in business because of me!
+At point one I noticed the Dollar Store was probably staying in business because of me!
 I didn’t realize how often I was going there until I looked back on the month.
 I never actually ‘need’ anything from the Dollar Store, so I banned myself from the store.

 I noticed the same type of trend with small ’emergencies’ that would come up.
 “Mom, I NEED (fill in the blank)”.
-And then we would go to Walmart and I would stand in the checkout line wondering if they were going to have to restock the store after I left!
+And then we would go to the store and I would stand in the checkout line wondering if they were going to have to restock after I left!

 My point is this: If you keep a record of what you spend (and review it), you tend to

 Be more accountable for what you spend.

 Spend less.
 Which in turn means, you save more!